squinkylabs/SquinkyVCV/docs/compressor2.md

 Comp II also has a wet/dry mix to allow "parallel compression", which is very stylish right now.

-The compression functionality is identical to our previous compressor, Comp. had find [its manual here](./compressor.md).
+The compression functionality is identical to our previous compressor, Comp.
+Find [its manual here](./compressor.md).

 Most of the controls for Comp II are on the panel, but there are some important functions in the context menu, too.